openshift/hypershift/docs/content/how-to/powervs/prerequisites-and-env-guide.md

 * Admin access to an OpenShift cluster (version 4.8+) specified by the `KUBECONFIG` environment variable.
 * The OpenShift CLI (`oc`) or Kubernetes CLI (`kubectl`).
 * A valid [pull secret](https://console.redhat.com/openshift/install/ibm-cloud) file for the `quay.io/openshift-release-dev` repository.
-* Follow below sections for other prerequisites.

 ## Authentication
 There are two ways to set up authentication

-- Authenticate IBM Cloud Clients by setting the `IBMCLOUD_API_KEY` environment var to your API Key.
+* Authenticate IBM Cloud Clients by setting the `IBMCLOUD_API_KEY` environment var to your API Key.
-- Authenticate IBM Cloud Clients by setting the `IBMCLOUD_CREDENTIALS` environment var pointing to a file containing your API Key.
+* Authenticate IBM Cloud Clients by setting the `IBMCLOUD_CREDENTIALS` environment var pointing to a file containing your API Key.

 ## Base Domain
 Need to have existing CIS Domain in [IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis) which can be used as a `BASEDOMAIN` while creating the cluster.